Michael Ruhlman: Television

 Ruhlman has acted as a judge on the PBS reality show Cooking Under Fire and on The Next Iron Chef.

 Personal life

 Ruhlman married writer Ann Hood in 2017 in Abingdon Square Park in New York.
 He has two children from his previous marriage to photographer Donna Turner, with whom he collaborated on many publications.
-He currently splits his time between New York and Providence, RI.
+He lives in New York City.